hdthinh1012/codeql-solidity/README.md

-# Ruby analysis support for CodeQL
+# Solidity analysis support for CodeQL

 This directory contains the extractor, CodeQL libraries, and queries that power Ruby support in [LGTM](https://lgtm.com) and the other CodeQL products that [GitHub](https://github.com)